armaank/gsxform/docs/install.md

 ### Documentation

-To preview documentation lcoally, from the root project directory execute:
+To preview documentation locally, from the root project directory execute:
 ```bash
 make docs
 ```